olyism/tian-xia/src/pages/index.md

             involved in long-term thinking.
           author: Jade Leung, Head of Research and Partnerships, Center for the Governance of AI, University of Oxford
-          footnote: "The individuals and their titles reflect the time when the program engagement took place. "
+          footnote: The individuals and their titles reflect the time when the program engagement took place.
         - quote: The Tianxia fellows were bright and engaged.
 They had a wide range of interests and backgrounds which tended towards productive conversation and research discussions.
 I was impressed by how game